rajofearth/yotes/README.md

 ## Usage

 1. **Sign In**: Log in with Google.
+2. **Encryption Passphrase**: On first run, you'll be prompted to set a passphrase.
+Keep it safe; it's required to decrypt your notes client-side.
 2. **Create Notes**: Use the "+" button in the navbar to add notes.
 3. **Organize**: Add tags or (soon) import files like PDFs.
 4. **Search & Filter**: Use the search bar or tag filters on the homepage.